SAMexpert logo

 Beware potential audits

 No matter how softly pitched, the CSP Hoster program has already instigated a tectonic shift in the service provider landscape.
-SPLA audits by Microsoft have not yet adapted to CSP-Hosting.
+Microsoft's SPLA audits have not yet fully adapted to CSP-Hosting.
+Auditors misunderstand some of its core concepts and are having a hard time re-learning from their QMTH legacy knowledge.
 At the same time, the number of service provider audits is growing.

 The CSP-Hoster Program Guide expressly stipulates that Microsoft has the right to audit CSP-Hosters and their Subcontractors (infrastructure providers).